Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Applications

 The nonparametric two-sample homoegeneity testing problem seeks to detect difference between two distributions on the same measurable (usually Euclidean) space given only samples from them.
 For $P,Q\in\cP(\R^d)$, let $X_1,\dots,X_n \sim P$ and $Y_1, \dots, Y_m \sim Q$ be independent samples from these distributions, respectively.
 Based on these samples we wish to test whether $P$ and $Q$ are the same (null hypothesis) or not (alternative), i.e.,

-For univariate distributions, two-sample testing is executed using the Kolmogorov-Smirnov test, which rejects the null hypothesis for large values $\|F_n - G_m\|_\infty$, where $F_n$ and $G_m$ are the corresponding empirical CDFs.
+For univariate distributions, the standard choice for two-sample homogeneity testing is the Kolmogorov-Smirnov test, which rejects the null hypothesis for large values $\|F_n - G_m\|_\infty$, where $F_n$ and $G_m$ are the corresponding empirical CDFs.
 Generalizations to multivariate samples take some care to account for the dependence between coordinates, which typically removes the distribution-free property of the limiting statistic.
 Herein, we propose a multivariate test statistic based on SWD.

-Consider a general sequence of 2-sample tests $\phi_{m,n}$ defined as
+Consider a general sequence of 2-sample tests $\phi_{m,n}:(\RR^d)^{n+m}\to\{0,1\}$ defined as